Effective potentials induced by self-assembly of patchy particles: Conclusions

 In this work we have proposed a strategy to tune and control colloidal self-assembly by adding complex additives in the suspension.
 In particular, we have shown that the use of patchy particles as cosolute provides a viable route to produce non-monotonic attractive effective potentials between the colloids.

 We first evaluated $V_{eff}$ between colloids immersed in a cosolute made of non-adsorbing, self-assembling polymer chains.
 In addition to standard depletion at low densities and HS behavior at high temperatures, we have identified a new behavior of $V_{eff}$ occurring at high density and high attraction strengths of the monomers.
-The resulting effective interaction consists of an intriguing oscillatory attraction that we have explained as the result of the ability of the assembled chains to be confined by the colloids, at the onset of a locally nematic phase, which allows them to optimize simultaneously bonding and excluded volume constraints.
-It is important to stress that this behavior is not observed when the cosolute is made of polymer chains which do not self-assemble, as clearly shown in Ref.~\cite{jpc2016}, because in this case no competition between bonding and entropy takes place and depletion always wins.
+The resulting effective interaction consists of an intriguing oscillatory attraction that we have explained as the result of the ability of the assembled chains to be confined by the colloids which allows them to optimize simultaneously bonding and excluded volume constraints.
+It is important to stress that this behavior is not observed when the cosolute is made of (repulsive) polymer chains which do not self-assemble, as clearly shown in Ref.~\cite{jpc2016} (see in particular Figs. 1 and 2), because in this case no competition between bonding and entropy takes place and depletion always wins.